-Space is not available for general rent in this warehouse, which stores the property of the merchant Feodric Ozzerd (See area 18).
+Space is not available for general rent in this warehouse, which stores the property of the merchant Feodric Ozzerd (See Area 18).
 It is also one of the hidden outlets for the Four Corners, with a hidden tunnel leading to the lair.
+Feodric is seldom here, and the PCs would have to track him down at his residence if they want to talk to him.